kitnil/awesome/README.md

 - [reverse-im.el](https://github.com/a13/reverse-im.el) -
 - [distel](https://github.com/massemanet/distel) - emacs - erlang IDE
 - [auto-org-md](https://github.com/jamcha-aa/auto-org-md) - export a markdown file automatically when you save an org-mode file
-- [prolusion](https://github.com/jwintz/prolusion) - From Latin prolusio(n- ), from prolus- ‘practised beforehand’, from the verb proludere, from pro ‘before’ + ludere ‘to play’.
 - [lsp-php](https://github.com/tszg/lsp-php) - This repository is no longer updated and is merged with the emacs-lsp/lsp-php.
 - [syslog-mode](https://github.com/vapniks/syslog-mode) - Emacs major-mode for viewing log files
 - [hide-lines](https://github.com/vapniks/hide-lines) - Commands for hiding lines based on a regexp